-6. Rating Factors Thresholds
+5. Rating Factors Thresholds

-Applicants must receive a minimum combined score of 35 points for Rating Factor 1-Capacity of the Applicant and Rating Factor 2-Need, and 20 points for Rating Factor 3-Soundness of Approach.
+Applicants must receive a minimum combined score of 35 points for Rating Factor 1-Capacity of the Applicant and Rating Factor 2-Need, and a minimum of 820 points for Rating Factor 3-Soundness of Approach.
 Applicants who do not meet the minimum score for each of these rating factors and an overall score of 75 points (without the addition of Preference Points) will be ineligible to receive a grant under this competition.

-7. Workplan Narrative
+6. Workplan Narrative

-The Workplan Narrative is the response to all five rating factors listed in Section V of this NOFA and encompass the proposed IHBG Competitive project(s).
+The Workplan Narrative is the response to all five rating factors listed in Section V of this NOFO and encompasses the proposed IHBG Competitive project(s).
 HUD will not review applications with Workplan Narratives that do not comply with the following requirements:

 - 1. Maximum 30 pages (excluding supporting attachments and required forms);

 - 2. Double-Spaced;

 - 3. Letter-sized paper, 8-1/2 x 11 inches;

 - 4. Times New Roman 12-point font; and

 - 5. At least 1-inch margins on all sides.

+- 6. Footnotes may follow standard footnote format of 10-point font and single-spaced

+- 7. Tables may be single-spaced